dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/min-api-filters.md

 * Calls the `AddFilter` extension method to add a filter to the `/colorSelector/{color}` endpoint.
 * Returns the color specified except for the value `"Red"`.
 * Returns [Results.Problem](xref:Microsoft.AspNetCore.Http.Results.Problem%2A) when the `/colorSelector/Red` is requested.
-* Uses `next` as the `RouteHandlerFilterDelegate` and `invocationContext` as the `EndpointFilterInvocationContext` to invoke the next filter in the pipeline or the request delegate if the last filter has been invoked.
+* Uses `next` as the `EndpointFilterDelegate` and `invocationContext` as the `EndpointFilterInvocationContext` to invoke the next filter in the pipeline or the request delegate if the last filter has been invoked.

 The filter is run before the endpoint handler.
 When multiple `AddFilter` invocations are made on a handler: